Cluster of Excellence Frankfurt Macromolecular Complexes: Interactions with soluble domains at the membrane

-CEF showed that vascular endothelial growth factor receptor-2 needs to be internalized and is regulated by its association to ephrinBs in endothelial cells.
+CEF showed that vascular endothelial growth factor receptor-2 needs to be internalized and is regulated by its association to ephrin B2 in endothelial cells.

-EphrinBs were also found to be essential to control levels of AMPA receptors at the synaptic membrane.
+Ephrin B2 was also found to be essential to control levels of AMPA receptors at the synaptic membrane.

 The mechanism of membrane insertion of tail-anchored proteins was studied by structural and biochemical characterization of the interaction of the soluble Get3 protein with the cytoplasmatic domains of the membrane-bound receptors Get1 and Get2.

 CEF Research Area C - Dynamics of ribonucleic acid-protein-complexes

 Many discoveries including the identification of multiple classes of noncoding RNAs and regulatory RNA elements has broadened the perspective on RNA function from a passive carrier of information to an active cellular component.
 Its structural and functional description is required to understand the molecular interactions and the dynamics involved.